On Tuesday I popped over to Epsom Downs Racecourse for an Antiques and Collectors fair.

-I spotted Danny Sebastian sporting a red woollen cap with the Blue Team, and Caroline Hawley rocking a gamekeeper outfit with the Red Team.
+I spotted Ochuko Ojiri sporting a red woollen cap with the Blue Team, and Caroline Hawley rocking a gamekeeper outfit with the Red Team.

 I wandered around the fair, trying hard not to get in the way, and at one of the stalls there was a book on Lalique with a ticket price of £6 for which the seller accepted £5.